sbrandstaeter/queens/README.md

 ## Installation directions
 The use a virtual environment like [Anaconda](https://www.continuum.io/downloads) is highly recommended.
-After setting up Anaconda and a new, dedicated QUEENS development environment, all required third party libraries can be simply installed by running:
+After setting up Anaconda and a new, dedicated QUEENS development environment via `conda create -n <name_of_new_environment> python=3.6`
+, all required third party libraries can be simply installed by running:
 `pip install -r requirements.txt`
 Next, if Anaconda is used, QUEENS can be installed using:
 `/Applications/anaconda/envs/<your-environment-name>/bin/python setup.py develop`